Quriosity0/Houses-in-the-battlefield/README.md

 if you want to upload your edited map - just put my name in description as the original author

+note: github repository updates firstly, have beta versions of map for anyone (only zip archive with bsp)

 installation:

 gma file: